alexandrenavarro/tornadofx-sample/README.md

 To test / find solution :
 - Init with tornado fx : DONE
-- Add a feign resource : DONE
+- Add a feign resource with correct dependencies : DONE
-- Use Model / View / ViewModel : DONE
+- Use Model / View / ViewModel Pattern : DONE
     - The View knows the ViewModel but not the Model.
     - The ViewModel knows the Model but not the View (store state and operations of the view)
     - The Model knows neither.
 - Use runAsync {} ui {} for DONE
 - Update table for another thread DONE (but need to run if modify observableList binded to TableView)
 - Test master detail DONE
-- Ioc for Feign use spring or tornado.di
+- Ioc for Feign use spring or tornado.di DONE
-- Test RxKotlinFX or ReactorFX on action vs runAsync {} ui {}

 Find solution
 - easily transform POJO -> javafx property,